How I Bought a Fixer-Upper Fourplex for $1 Down: A BRRRR Case Study

 For me, the list came to 1,864 unique names, which I paid $326.20 to download—or roughly $.18 per name.

-Quick Tip Lesson Learned: Once I opened up the list in Microsoft Excel, I realized I had wasted some money because well over half the properties were located in the city of Ocean Shores, Washington or Westport, Washington, and I don’t buy there.
+Quick Tip Lesson Learned: Once I opened up the list in Microsoft Excel, I realized I had wasted some money because well over half the properties were located in the city of Ocean Shores, Washington, or Westport, Washington, and I don’t buy there.
 So, I should have excluded the zip codes for the cities that I do not buy in, which would have saved me some cash on the purchase.

 So, in the end, I actually ended up with just over 600 names on my list.

 I call these leads my “raw leads.”
 It means leads that I’ve put into my system but are not yet “activated.”
-The owner has not yet showed any interest in buying them.
+The owner has not yet showed any interest in selling them.
 Raw leads are important, but next it’s time to get the owners to talk with me, turning the raw leads into hot leads.

 To do that, it was time to mail the letters to the names on the list.
 I decided to send to 300 to start with, and the other 300 I would mail to a few weeks later—so to break up the number of phone calls I would receive.